Matthew-Dove/TaskLike/README.md

 ## Remarks

-This very simple project demonstrates some interesting `Task` types we are able to create in `C#`.
+This project demonstrates some interesting `Task` types we are able to create in `C#`.
-While `ResponseAsync<T>` only cares about handling exceptions, you could make many different types.
+While `ResponseAsync<T>` only cares about handling exceptions (_and removing null return values_), you could make many different types.
-For example you could time the duration between each `await` call for some free audit logging.
+For example you could time the duration between each `await` call for some audit logging.
 You could modify thread settings before / after each `await` in a function (*i.e. setting the culture, or user, or cache, etc*).
 With the custom awaiters you can convert the type on the right of the `await` into whatever type you like on the left.
 For example you could `Trim` all strings, and set them to uppercase (*idk why you would, but you could!*).